BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 ```

 #### Add link from the event tracker page ####
-Add the link from the *Event Tracker* page
+To solve this error, I added a link to the *event tracker* app from the *people* index page
 ```bash
 gedit app/views/people/index.html.erb
 ```